Remote Learning FAQ's - Last updated on 17.1.22

 Junior children will have a minimum of four hours remote learning a day.

-Please remember that all our teachers are in school every day teaching as well as providing online work at the same time for the children at home.
+Please remember that unless we are partially or fully closed all our teachers will be in school every day teaching as well as providing online work at the same time for the children at home.
 Teachers will be working with both groups of children throughout the day, and will be spending their evenings re-charging their batteries.
 Please remember that teachers will not be responding to emails and google classroom notifications in the evenings.

 How will children at home have to access remote learning?

 Teachers in year 1 and up will be using google classrooms.
 Reception and nursery teachers will be using tapestry.

 Are teachers using google classrooms to talk to children at home during the day?

 Yes.
 Our remote learning policy shares that we have two stages of remote learning